HIGHLIGHTS

 The Pad 7 boots with Android 15 right out of the box, layered with Xiaomi’s custom HyperOS 2 skin.
 It brings along a suite of AI-powered features like AI Writing, Live Subtitles, and Xiaomi Creation.

 What stands out is the integration of Google’s Gemini AI.
-You get features like Gemini Overlay, Live interaction, Image Generation, Extensions, and even Circle-to-Search—all baked right into the system.
+You get features like Gemini Overlay, Live interaction, Image Generation, Extensions, and even Circle-to-Search, all baked right into the system.

 Xiaomi Pad 7 Price in Nepal and Availability

-Xiaomi Pad 7 price in Nepal could be Rs.
+Xiaomi Pad 7 price in Nepal is Rs.
 44,999 (8/128GB) and Rs.
-49,999 (12/256GB).
+49,999 (8/256GB).
+The tablet is here and available for purchase through online stores and authorized Xiaomi stores across Nepal.

-Xiaomi Pad 7 | Price in Nepal [Expected] |
+Xiaomi Pad 7 | Price in Nepal |

 ---|---|